ZiyuHe404/ZiyuHe404.github.io/_pages/about.md

 ---
 permalink: /
-title: "academicpages is a ready-to-fork GitHub Pages template for academic personal websites"
+title: "About me"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-As an exceptional Physics undergraduate from Sun Yat-sen University with a perfect 4.0 GPA, I have demonstrated a profound commitment to my field through rigorous academic study and significant research contributions.
+I am a third year undergraduate student from School of Physics, [Sun Yat-sen University](https://www.sysu.edu.cn/sysuen/).
 My experiences range from theoretical explorations of quantum systems in waveguides to leadership roles in national physics competitions and academic societies.
 With a strong foundation in both the theoretical and practical aspects of physics and a keen ability to lead and collaborate, I am driven to further explore the quantum realm.
-My ambition is to contribute to groundbreaking advancements in quantum technology, focusing on the development of quantum networks and communication systems.
+My ambition is to contribute to groundbreaking advancements in quantum technology and exploring quantum phenomena.

-This is the front page of a website that is powered by the [academicpages template](https://github.com/academicpages/academicpages.github.io) and hosted on GitHub pages.
-[GitHub pages](https://pages.github.com) is a free service in which websites are built and hosted from code and data stored in a GitHub repository, automatically updating when a new commit is made to the respository.

 A data-driven personal website